saurabhmalidev/Practice_Code/python_list_qs.md

 13. Move all zeros in a list to the end while keeping the order of non-zero elements.
 14. Find the missing number in a list of 1 to n.
 15. Group anagrams together from a list of strings.
-16. Find the majority element (appears more than n/2 times) without extra space.
-17. Find the maximum sum of a contiguous subarray (Kadane's algorithm).
-18. Find the longest increasing subsequence in a list.
-19. Given a list of intervals, merge all overlapping intervals.
-20. Find the median of two sorted lists in O(log(min(n,m))) time.
-21. Find the trapping rainwater problem — max water trapped between bars represented as a list.
-22. Given a list of stock prices, find max profit with at most two transactions.
-23. Find all unique triplets in a list that sum to zero (3Sum).
-24. Implement a sliding window maximum for a list given window size k.

 ====================================
 ====================================